jeffrey-xiao/neso-rs/README.md

 ## License

-`nes-rs` is distributed under the terms of both the MIT License and the Apache License (Version 2.0).
+`neso-rs` is distributed under the terms of both the MIT License and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for more details.